natfoster82/sei_examples/alpine_exporter/README.md

 # Result Connector

-A flask app that listens for the delivery_completed event from SEI, grabs the complete delivery object, and then transforms and posts the results to an external system
+A flask app that pulls deliveries from SEI, formats them into an Alpine CertMetrics CSV file to be downloaded or posted to an SFTP server.

-Currently incomplete